nesagate/nebraska-csat-decline-analysis/README.md

 Assumption: Missing CSAT values were excluded from analysis due to randomness and lack of patterns.
 Assumption: All call timestamps were in local time zones; no time zone normalization was applied.

-Assumption: SLA Terminology:
+* **Assumption: SLA Terminology:**
-o	Within SLA = Response time met target. o	Above SLA = Response time exceeded target (slow response). o	Below SLA = Interpreted as “exceptionally fast response,” faster than SLA requirement.
+  - Within SLA = Response time met target.
+  - Above SLA = Response time exceeded target (slow response).
+  -	Below SLA = Interpreted as “exceptionally fast response,” faster than SLA requirement.
 We assume “Below SLA” to be a positive performance indicator and grouped it under “On Time.”
 No metadata on SLA time limits was provided, so this classification is based on typical industry interpretations.

-●	Caveat: Out of 32,941 records, 20,670 are missing CSAT scores (~63%), which limits the strength of insights.
+* **Caveat:** Out of 32,941 records, 20,670 are missing CSAT scores (~63%), which limits the strength of insights.
 Analysis focused on the remaining 12,271 rows.
-●	Caveat: Agent performance was evaluated only on CSAT and not on internal QA audits.
+* **Caveat:** Agent performance was evaluated only on CSAT and not on internal QA audits.